 The Department of Modern Languages offers minors in French, German, Chinese, Japanese, Spanish, and TESOL.
 Students minoring in a modern language must have 18 semester hours of university credit in that language, with at least 6 of the 18 hours at the 300 level or higher.
-Students minoring in Chinese, German or Japanese must take at least 6 hours abroad to fulfill the minor requirements.
+Minors in certain languages require study abroad.